2022 Rockville Racers Swim Team FAQs

 Who can join the Rockville Racers Swim Team?

 The Rockville Racers Swim Team is open to children ages 18 and younger of families who are members of the Rockville Center Pool.
 Team members must be able to swim across the pool.
 We have a Jr. team for children (typically ages 5-7) who can swim, but not yet across the pool.
-A date will be scheduled at the beginning of the season for evaluations of young swimmers to determine if they can join the Jr. team.
+Young swimmers will be evaluated by coaches during the first week of practice to determine if they are able to join the team.